Skip to main content

 This tutorial demonstrates how to create a brand new Zowe CLI plug-in that uses Node.js to create a client-side API.

 After following all the steps, you will have created a data set diff utility plug-in called Files Util Plug-in.
 This plug-in takes in any two data sets, or files, and returns a plain text output in the terminal showing how they differ.
-This tutorial will also show you how you can integrate your new plug-in with a third-party utility to make your output colorful and easier to read, as shown in the image at the bottom of this page.
+This tutorial also shows you how you can integrate your new plug-in with a third-party utility to make your output colorful and easier to read, as shown in the image at the bottom of this page.

 If you are ready to create your own unique Zowe CLI plug-in, refer to the notes at the end of each tutorial step for guidance.